Omnissa Horizon 2412: Master RDS Host

 1. In Server Manager, click Local Server on the left.
 Then on the right, click the link for Last checked for updates.

-3. If Windows Server 2016 or 2019, check the box next to Give me updates for other Microsoft products when I update Windows, and then click the back button.
+3. Check the box next to Give me updates for other Microsoft products when I update Windows, and then click the back button.
 Then click Check for Updates.

 4. Windows Update will automatically start checking for updates.